DIY Serving Stand for Under $12

 E6000 Glue $6

-This is a very easy craft to make.
+This is a straightforward craft to make.
 The biggest issue is getting the items centered while gluing.

 The key to this tutorial is turning the candlesticks upside down.
-That gives more surface area for cupcakes or other goodies.
+That provides a larger surface area for cupcakes or other treats.

-E6000 Glue has a very strong odor, so I suggest that you glue and let it dry outside of the house.
+E6000 Glue has a very strong odor, so I suggest gluing and letting it dry outside the house.
 I used it out in the garage.

 E6000 Glue is also used for this Elevated Chip & Dip Bowl.